The Fu Machu Complex at Ovalhouse

 With minimal but grandiose sets that enrich the quality of the production by recreating the feel of an inviting home with warm decorative furniture, or a seedy club with dim red lighting and smoke, the atmosphere created on stage is alluring and truly brings this work of fiction to life.

-The Fu Manchu Complex is on at Ovalhouse until 19th October 2013, for further information or to book visit here.
+The Fu Manchu Complex is at Ovalhouse until 19th October 2013.
+For further information or to book visit the theatre’s website here.

 Watch a trailer for The Fu Manchu Complex here: